 * * *

-In focus, connexions presents issues of professional communication theory, practice, and literacy in local, national, international, intercultural, global work and civic-activity environments.
-Relevant to these sites of practice, the journal publishes new knowledge on theory, management, design, development, as well as on translation and delivery of professional information.
-The journal also addresses issues of education and training for practitioners and researchers worldwide.
+connexions presented issues of professional communication theory, practice, and literacy in local, national, international, intercultural, global work and civic-activity environments.
+Relevant to these sites of practice, the journal published new knowledge on theory, management, design, development, as well as on translation and delivery of professional information.
+The journal also addressed issues of education and training for practitioners and researchers worldwide.

 * * *